Laurie2905-JOHN/mase/Lab Files/Lab2MD.md

 Implement a pass to count the number of FLOPs (floating-point operations) and BitOPs (bit-wise operations).

+You can use any implementation, and extra points for discussing the impact of that choice on the accuracy and performance.

 Code to calculate the FLOPs for each module in a mase graph:

 ```python